 After your photo shoot, walk through the park head over to the Botanical Gardens.
 It’s only a fifteen-minute walk away.

 It’s big, beautiful and there are lots of places to get beautiful photos.
 The best part for me was walking through these super tall palm trees and the trail near the forest part of the garden.

 Cost: 15 reals ($5 CDN) and they only accept cash.

 The highest spot in the city.
 It takes about 3-4 hours to reach the top and is considered a moderate level.

 Very easy hike and only takes about 40 minutes.
 It’s located just next to Pedra da Gavea.

-Mirante Dona Marta: Can be reached by car and has the best view of Christ the Redeemer.
+This hike can be reached by car and has the best view of Christ the Redeemer.
 After seeing the Christ the Redeemer, hire a taxi to take you there and back or you can walk but it’s a pretty long walk, one way it’s about 30 mins – 1 hour depending on your pace.

 This is the hill right next to the famous Sugarloaf Mountain.
 It’s an easy trek, and should only take around 30mins to a max1 hour – I’m pretty sure we did it in less than 30 mins.
 From the top of Urca, you can get the cable car to reach the Sugarloaf and pay half-price!
 If you stay on Sugarloaf for sunset (which I highly recommend) you get the ride down from Urca for free so you don’t have to hike back down in the dark 🙂

 Classics: Copacabana, Ipanema and Leblon.